UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 Therefore, systems should never be viewed as guaranteed ways to win, but rather as organizational tools to govern your staking plan, dictate session lengths, and enforce discipline on your bankroll.

 The quintessential negative progression system applied exclusively to even-money outside wagers.
-Following a loss, the player immediately doubles their previous stake.
-The theory is that the inevitable eventual win will recover all prior losses plus secure a one-unit profit.
-Upon winning, the sequence resets to the baseline wager.
+Following a loss, the player immediately doubles their previous stake to recover deficits.

-A significantly less aggressive, flatter progression designed to protect capital.
-The player designates a base unit (e.g., £2).
-Following a loss, the next stake increases by exactly one base unit (£4).
+A flatter progression designed to protect capital.
+Following a loss, the next stake increases by exactly one base unit.
 Following a win, the stake decreases by one unit.
-It cushions the financial blows associated with heavy variance.

 This system maps betting amounts to the famous Fibonacci sequence (1, 1, 2, 3, 5, 8, 13…).
-When a loss occurs, the player advances one step forward in the sequence to determine the next wager.
-Crucially, when a win occurs, the player steps two positions backwards in the sequence.
+When a loss occurs, advance one step forward in the sequence.
+When a win occurs, step two positions backwards.

 Pros: An excellent middle-ground between the raw danger of Martingale and the sluggishness of D’Alembert.

-Cons: A complex framework that requires immense focus; still intrinsically vulnerable to long runs of bad luck.
+Cons: Complex framework requiring immense focus; still intrinsically vulnerable to runs of bad luck.

 The Golden Rule of Bankroll Management: Never utilize a baseline staking unit that exceeds 1% to 2% of your total session budget.
 Before laying your first chip, clearly define a strict ‘Stop-Loss’ boundary (the point at which you log off regardless of emotion) and a ‘Stop-Win’ threshold (securing your profits before the house edge inevitably grinds them down).